hmlkao/provider-jfrog-artifactory/docs/security/keypair/cannot-find-pair-name-in-tfstate.md

 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.
 ```

 So, the idea with bad parsing of returned values might be wrong...
-Otherwise, I would expect that `terraform apply -refresh-only` fails everytime.
+Otherwise, I would expect that `terraform apply -refresh-only` fails even after the key is created successfuly.